-First, you will need a copy of Subversion (abbreviated: 'SVN') installed on the machine you want to run the model on (or at least, on the machine you want the source code to be maintained on).
-See:

-- the Wikipedia entry or - the GENIE wiki

-for a basic over-view of obtaining the source code (wiki username and password required ...).
+First, you will need an 'SVN' compatible software versioning and revision control client of some sort installed on the machine you want to run the model on (or at least, on the machine you want your local copy of the source code to be maintained on), e.g. see the Wikipedia entry for a basic over-view of obtaining the source code.
 In summary:

 If you are using linux, then you will most likely have the command line client already installed.
-Try typing:
+Try: